 Mississippi Tuition Assistance Grant is for students that receive less than a full pell grant, have received a standard high school diploma or GED, have a minimum ACT Score of 15, are permanent Mississippi residents, and maintain a cumulative GPA of 2.5 on a 4.0 scale.
-Applicants must complete the MTAG application online at www.riseupms.com/state-aid/.
+Applicants must complete the MTAG application online at msfinancialaid.org.
 The deadline to apply for MTAG is September 15 of the current school year.
 You can contact the state office by phone at 1-800-327-2980.

 Mississippi Eminent Scholars Grant is for first time college students that have been recognized by the National Merit Scholarship Program or attended a Home Education Program for grades 9-12; applicants must have a minimum ACT Score of 29 and a minimum GPA of 3.5 on a 4.0 scale which must be maintained as well as apply at www.riseupms.com/state-aid/.

 Higher Education Legislative Plan Created by the Mississippi Legislature, this program is designed to provide tuition assistance to qualified students who demonstrated need as determined by the results of Federal Student Aid (FAFSA).
 The combined income for the student and the student’s parents must be $42,500 or less.
 However, the allowable average adjusted gross income increases by $5,000 for each additional dependent family member under the age of 21 other than the student.
 Applicants must have a minimum ACT Score of 20 and a minimum GPA of 2.50 on a 4.0 scale which must be maintained as well as apply at www.riseupms.com/state-aid/.
 Help has an early deadline for application of March 31 prior to the next school year.